lin/cs/README.md

 ## Stage I: System

 ### Circuit Logic

-The computer is a hardware implementation of Turing Machine.

-The information is encoded by high and low voltage of transistors.

-The elementaty of information transformation is presented by And Or Not gates, alternatively the three gates (NAND) can be made through Nand gates.
-By using these primative gates all transformation of f(\vec{a}) = \vec{b} can be realize, in the symbol set of {0, 1}.
-This is the combinatory logic part.

-Then, by introducing flip flop(DFF), we could store and retrieve data at will.
-Not only a single bit of data, but a sequence of bits can be saved and accessed using flip flop techniques.

-To make computer Turing Complete, jump is needed.
-That's what program counter does.
-Program counter can be made using combinatory logic and store/write data using flip-flop based register.

-The ALU is to compute combinatory logic (with helper funcitons like add, inc, multi, xor, shift etc.), and CPU is for reading / writing data (DFF), calling ALU (NAND)to compute and controling (NAND & DFF) commands.

-To access the memory, we need a register to store the address of memory (Memory Register).

-To distinguish one command from another, we need a register to access the command address (Instruction Register).

-Other registers are used to save temporary information, notably A (often accumulation is stored in A) register and B register for ALU, and D register for saving intermedia data.
-Others might saved on a short stack (local), memory(long) or files.

 1.  :exclamation: :mortar_board: [The Elements of Computing Systems](https://www.coursera.org/learn/build-a-computer) (Project 1 - 5), Feb 18-20 2019